 How should fantasy societies structure for maximum military/political/economical success?
-After the first step of defining success, we can move on to the next troublesome part of this question, 'fantasy societies.'

 - Maken

 Ah, optimization.
 Tweaking, adjusting, and fine-tuning a thing well past the point of sanity until it is perfect in every way.
 A truly noble pursuit in all its forms.
 As we examine this question, let's put the spotlight on two different parts of that sentence.
 First off, 'maximum success' is a beautifully broad phrase as success is a wonderfully subjective thing.
 As the Sublime Archphilosopher Morticia Adams said, "Normal is an illusion, what is normal for the spider is chaos for the fly."
 Be sure to pin down what this hypothetical society considers success to be.
 A militant society might consider strength of arms as the greatest end goal, whereas a society more oriented towards religion could consider having the most impressive temple a sign of achievement.